SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - Using preconfigured forms.
    - From another table with any structure, setting a field mapping.
  - Select in a dialog layers to load from any model in the database or schema:
-   - Use the 'Project Generator' plugin (a prerequisite) to load layers with configured forms and relations.
+   - Use the 'Project Generator' plugin (a prerequisite) to load layers with configured forms, relations and domains.
    - Load preconfigured layer sets.
  - Check quality:
    - Check too long `Boundary` segments (exceeding a given tolerance).
    - Check overlaps in `Boundary Points`.
+   - Check overlaps in `Control Points`.
    - Check overlaps in `Boundary`.
    - Check missing `Boundary Points` in `Boundaries`.
    - Check dangles in `Boundary`.
  - Configure automatic values for `namespace` and `local_id` attributes.
  - Use configured styles for loaded layers.
- - View illustrative GIFs in the plugin's online help.
+ - View illustrative GIFs in the plugin's online help or download them for offline work.

 ## Testing